microsoftman/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-in-azure.md

 Below are the recommended compute SKUs for general usage of Pixel Streaming in Azure:

 - **Matchmaker** : Standard\_F4s\_v2 or similar should be sufficient.
 4 cores with a smaller memory footprint should be fine for most deployments as there is very little CPU/Memory usage due to the instant redirecting users to Signaling Servers.
 - **Signaling Server** : Standard\_NV12s\_v3 or Standard\_NV6 might be the best price per performance GPU VMs in Azure for Pixel Streaming, with the newer [NV12s\_v3](/azure/virtual-machines/nvv3-series)&#39;s providing better CPU performance at a similar price-point to the older [NV6s](/azure/virtual-machines/nv-series).
 Both have a NVIDIA Tesla M60 GPU.
-If Ray Tracing is required in your app you&#39;ll need to look at the [NCas T4 v3](/azure/virtual-machines/nct4-v3-series) series VMs in limited regions (preview).
+If Ray Tracing is required in your app you&#39;ll need to look at the [NCas T4 v3](/azure/virtual-machines/nct4-v3-series) and even more powerful [NVadsA10v5](/azure/virtual-machines/nva10v5-series) series VMs.
+For the NVIDIA A10 GPUs, be sure to use the Standard\_NV36ads\_A10\_v5 SKU to leverage a full GPU, as this series is partitioned according to core counts.
 As GPU SKUs are in high demand, it&#39;s important to work with the capacity team early on to request the needed quota for any event or deployment that will be spinning up a great number of GPU VMs.

 **Important:** It is recommended to first deploy your Pixel Streaming executable and run it on your desired GPU SKU to see the performance characteristics around CPU/Memory/GPU usage to ensure no resources are being pegged and frame rates are acceptable.
 Consider changing resolution and frames per second of the UE4 app to achieve acceptable quality per your requirements.
 Additionally, consider the IOPS / latency requirements for the 3D app when choosing a disk, as [SSDs](https://azure.microsoft.com/pricing/details/managed-disks/) and/or striping disks will be key to gaining the best disk speed (some GPU SKUs might not support Premium SSDs so also consider disk striping for adding IOPS).